imjihuan/fuego/docs/rst_src/Functional.arch_timer.rst

 ############################

-This test appears to check that a target has an interrupt named "arch_timer", and that it is running (``/proc/interrupts`` increments over a 5-second period), and is assigned IRQ number 27.
+This test appears to check that a target has an interrupt named "arch_timer", and that it is running (by checking that its entry in ``/proc/interrupts`` increments over a 5-second period), and is assigned IRQ number 27.

 This looks like something very specific to a Renesas lager board.